doct15/javabuilddeploy/README.md

     ``git clone git://github.com/distelli/SimpleJavaApp.git``

  - **Update the distelli-spec.yml** <br/>
-     In the distelli-spec.yml file, change the values for JAVA_HOME (in the RuntimeVars sections)to point to the directory where the JRE is installed on your server.
+     In the distelli-spec.yml file, change the values for JAVA_HOME (in the RuntimeVars sections) to point to the directory where the JRE is installed on your server.
+If you <a href="https://github.com/distelli/DistelliJRE">deployed the JRE using distelli</a>, set the JAVA_HOME to /distelli/jre1.7.0_17.

  - **Push the code to your S3 bucket using the Distelli CLI** <br/>
    ``distelli push -m "My first deployment"`` <br/>